FishWash/pointer-mace/README.md

 ### Intro
 Hero, the evil army of shapes attacketh!
 They wish to eat thy MEAT!
 Thou must protect it at ALL COSTS!

-Wield your mace to fend off the enemies in retro physics action!
+Wield your mace to fend off the enemies!

 ### Controls
 Mouse: Control mace